-II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) In addition to the program director, there must be at least one core program faculty member who is certified in female pelvic medicine and reconstructive surgery by the American Board of Obstetrics and Gynecology, the American Board of Urology, or the American Osteopathic Board of Obstetrics and Gynecology. ^(Core) II.B.4.c) In addition to the program director, there must be at least one core faculty member who is qualified and available to mentor fellows' research and scholarly activities. ^(Core) II.C.
-Program Coordinator II.C.1.
+II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) In addition to the program director, there must be at least one core program faculty member who is certified in female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery by the American Board of Obstetrics and Gynecology, the American Board of Urology, or the American Osteopathic Board of Obstetrics and Gynecology. ^(Core) II.B.4.c) In addition to the program director, there must be at least one core faculty member who is qualified and available to mentor fellows' research and scholarly activities.
+(Core) II.C.
+Program Coordinator

+- 0 - II.C.1.
 There must be a program coordinator.
-(Core) II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) At a minimum, the program coordinator must be provided with the

-.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)
+(Core) - II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)

-Number of Approved Minimum FTE
+Number of Approved Fellow Positions Minimum FTE

-Fellow Positions

-1-2 0.2
+1-2 0.20

-3 or more 0.3
+3 or more 0.30